'Fin-de-Siecle': December 2022, On the Rag Gallery

 Featured on, The Guardian, The Face, DAZED, Perfect Magazine, It's Nice That, The Brit Cult Podcast , i-D, HERO

 Corbin Shaw presented his second solo show at the beginning of 2022, Nowt as Queer as Folk, Guts Gallery, London, where he explored Folk Law and tradition in comparison to his South Yorkshire Village.
-He has just closed 'Martin Parr & Corbin Shaw', OOF Gallery, London, where his work was shown in collaboration with legendary British artist Martin Parr (b.1952) to pay a homage to the Football Fan and is currently exhibiting in 'Designing the Beautiful Game', The Design Museum London as part of the ongoing exhibition celebrating the design of football and the art of the game.
+Also in 2022 Corbin showed 'Martin Parr & Corbin Shaw' at OOF Gallery in London, where his work was shown in collaboration with legendary British artist Martin Parr to pay a homage to the Football Fan.
+Corbin has exhibited at the design Museum as part of 'Designing the Beautiful Game' and is currently showing at OOF gallery in 'The world of Gazza!!' alongside artists Jeremy Deller, Douglas Gordon, Lydia Blakeley and many more.